awwaiid/pertinent/README.md

 # Pertinent - Get To The Point!

 This is a learning-exercise rewrite of [Pinpoint](http://wiki.gnome.org/Apps/Pinpoint) in [Rust](https://www.rust-lang.org/).
 The upstream Pinpoint project appears to be abandoned and started to segfault for me.
+I've started to use [reveal-md](https://github.com/webpro/reveal-md) for my actual presentations, but this is fun anyway :)

 ## Presentation File Format